-A teenager who played school football in Wellington is about to play the game of his life — a quarter-final in the UEFA Europa League.
+A teenager who played school football in Wellington could be about to play the game of his life — a quarter-final in the UEFA Europa League.

 Eugenio Pizzuto plays for Portugese Premier League side Braga who face Scottish giants Rangers in a two-legged tie, starting with the home tie on Friday morning (7am NZT).